core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Group: a set of endpoints that share group keying material and security parameters (Common Context, see {{sec-context}}).
 That is, unless otherwise specified, the term group used in this document refers to a "security group" (see {{Section 2.1 of I-D.ietf-core-groupcomm-bis}}), not to be confused with "CoAP group" or "application group".

 * Group Manager: an entity responsible for a group, neither required to be an actual group member nor to take part in the group communication.
-The responsibilities of the Group Manager are listed in {{sec-group-manager}}.
+The operations of the Group Manager are defined in {{group-manager}} and its responsibilities are listed in {{sec-group-manager}}.

 * Silent server: a member of a group that performs only group mode processing on incoming requests and never sends responses protected with Group OSCORE.
 For CoAP group communications, requests are normally sent without necessarily expecting a response.
 A silent server may send unprotected responses, as error responses reporting a Group OSCORE error.